AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/customer-success/salesforce-service-cloud.md

 ## Connect your [!DNL Salesforce Service Cloud] account

-Once you have gathered your required credentials, you can follow the steps below to link your [!DNL Salesforce] account to [!DNL Platform].
+Once you have gathered your required credentials, you can follow the steps below to link your [!DNL Salesforce] account to Experience Platform.

 In the Platform UI, select **[!UICONTROL Sources]** from the left navigation to access the sources workspace.
 The *[!UICONTROL Catalog]* screen displays a variety of sources available on the Experience Platform sources catalog.